juspky/electron-game-of-life/README.md

 Made for this [Code Competition] by IT-Talents

-Check: [Example patterns] for some inspirations
+Check [Example patterns] for some inspirations

 ## Running